Everything You Need To Know About Vaginal Rejuvenation

-Statistics show that over the last five years, trends in genital cosmetic surgeries have increased overall and, anatomically speaking, have worked their way from the outside in.
+Statistics show that over the last five years, trends in genital cosmetic surgeries have increased in popularity.
 Labiaplasty, the reduction of the labia minora, reached peak popularity in the United States in 2016, according to the American Society of Plastic Surgeons.
 Vaginal rejuvenation, which describes a number of different procedures that enhance either the appearance or the function of the vagina, followed shortly after.
-Since 2016, vaginal rejuvenation procedures have seen a 22% increase globally – the largest increase of any cosmetic procedure over the past three years.
+Since 2016, vaginal rejuvenation procedures have seen a 22 percent increase globally – the largest increase of any cosmetic procedure over the past three years.

 As genital surgeries soar in popularity, the advent of minimally-invasive treatments, including laser and radiofrequency tightening, have only expanded the ever-growing menu of vaginal rejuvenation options.
-And as more people seek out vaginal rejuvenation, the need to define terms and reinforce clear medical information is paramount.
-“Rejuvenation” evokes a sense of well-being and restoration, but as an umbrella marketing term for a variety of procedures, it begs to be unpacked.
+As more people seek out vaginal rejuvenation, the need to define complex terms and reinforce clear medical information has become more important.
+Rejuvenation is a term that evokes a sense of well-being and restoration and plays a key role within the marketing strategy of rejuvenation procedures.

 Perineoplasty, on the other hand, is a procedure to tighten and support the opening (not canal) of the vagina, especially as it relates to the supportive network.
-This area is frequently damaged either by an episiotomy cut or a tear during a difficult vaginal delivery childbirth.
-A Perineoplasty procedure involves removing any scarred tissue from this area and suturing back together the connective tissue network to recreate a supportive and snug vaginal opening.
+This area is frequently damaged either by an episiotomy cut or a tear during a difficult vaginal childbirth delivery.
+A perineoplasty procedure involves removing any scarred tissue from this area and suturing back together the connective tissue network to recreate a supportive and snug vaginal opening.

 They work by pulsing energy into the collagen layer of the vaginal mucosa, where concentrated thermal heating leads to swelling and some degree of collagen 'shrinkage' and secondary regeneration, producing increased resiliency of the vaginal canal.
 Tightening may also occur along the base of the overlying bladder, with evidence showing that it may also improve minor urinary incontinence.
 This is all true with one important and common exception regarding patients seeking tightening and incontinence repair: if the vaginal canal and/or perineum tissues have been mechanically damaged by vaginal childbirth, then these minimally-invasive procedures will more than likely not do the trick and surgery is the only real solution.

-- Women with only modest vaginal laxity and wish to avoid a surgical procedure
+- Women with only modest vaginal laxity who wish to avoid a surgical procedure.

 - Women with significant urinary incontinence and/or prolapse of the bladder, rectum, or vagina.
 These women need a surgical repair and a bladder “sling” procedure for those with incontinence.

-Dr. Stanton: Patients may resume nearly all activities including sex as soon as a couple days following the minimally invasive devices.
-However, patients will want to take at least a full week off of work, 3-4 weeks from exercise, and 6 weeks from sexual activity following the standard surgical interventions.
+Dr. Stanton: Patients may resume nearly all activities including sex as soon as a couple days following the minimally invasive procedures.
+However, patients will want to take at least a full week off of work, three to four weeks from exercise, and six weeks from sexual activity following the standard surgical interventions.

 Dr. Stanton: Like any medical procedure or surgery, make sure you are going to a reputable physician who you can trust and have good chemistry with.
 One who explains all the pre-op and post-operative instructions as well as potential risks and complications.
 Also, it is imperative that the patient follow these instructions to the T.

 In addition to the physical qualifications for each of the procedures detailed above, an important factor for vaginal rejuvenation candidates to consider is cost.
-Fortunately vaginal rejuvenation spans a wide price spectrum.
+Fortunately, vaginal rejuvenation spans a wide price spectrum.
 On average, vaginoplasty costs $5,475 and perineoplasty costs $4,150.
-As for minimally invasive treatments, vaginal rejuvenation with laser energy can cost anywhere between $1500 - $4500 and radiofrequency treatment can cost anywhere between $800 - $1200 per treatment.
+As for minimally invasive treatments, vaginal rejuvenation with laser energy can cost anywhere between $1,500 to $4,500 and radiofrequency treatment can cost anywhere between $800 to $1,200 per treatment.

 Stephanie: It was unbelievable!
 I noticed a significant difference after the first treatment.
 I had less urgency and couldn’t wait to see how (the rest of) the series would help me.
 After the second treatment, I was able to comfortably be intimate with my husband once again.
 After a series of four treatments, my condition had alleviated and as an added bonus, I experienced less vaginal dryness.